Zapfenkiller/USB-Userport/Host-Demo/codeblocks/DemoApp/README.md

 Some trial and error then brought it to work finally.
 A very first "blinky LED" in addition to the "Hello World" then works like a charme.
-But be aware: If something on the paths is maladjusted the compile or the linker throw very misleading error messages.
+But be aware: If something on the paths is maladjusted the compiler or the linker throw very misleading error messages.
 Misleading because there are lots of threads around that explain lots of things that my fail - aside the wrong path setting.